freeman-lab/minidocs/README.md

 > build a site for your documentation

-This module makes it easy to build a documentation site from very simple components
+This module makes it easy to build a documentation site from simple and standard components
 - a collection of markdown documents
-- an object representing your table of contents
+- a nested object representing your table of contents

-Especially well suited to documenting collections of small modules, keeping all the documentation in one place.
+You can include it as a module and bundle the site yourself with `browserify`, or use as a command line tool.

+This is deliberately much, much simpler than something like Jekyll or Sphinx.
+It's well-suited to cases where your documentation consists entirely of markdown files, either specifically for your project or from the README files of other modules.

 ## install